 |REPORTING PLACE: NDS Memorial Stadium||CUT OFF TIME: 6hrs 45mins|

 |CERTIFICATION: Finishers will be given a certificate with official time along with a medal|

-- Rs.
-3000 for Indian residents who live outside Ladakh
+- Type II – Indian nationals who live outside Ladakh – Rs 3800

 GETTING TO THE START POINT

-Facilities will be available for this at the starting point, and items can be collected back at the finishing point of the race
+Facilities will be available for this at the starting point, and items can be collected back at the finish area.

-14 Hydration and Aid stations providing water, energy drinks, snacks & bananas
+14 Hydration and Aid stations providing water (refill facility), energy drinks, snacks & bananas